Healthdirect Free Australian health advice you can count on.

 How does nicotine replacement therapy (NRT) work?

-Nicotine replacement therapy (NRT) works by releasing nicotine into your bloodstream to minimise or avoid cigarette cravings.
+Nicotine replacement therapy (NRT) works by releasing nicotine into your bloodstream to minimise or avoid cigarette and nicotine vaping cravings.

 NRT is considered a ‘first-line’ medicine for treating nicotine dependence.
-This means that it’s a good first option if you want to take medicines to help you quit smoking.
-If used correctly, NRT can increase your chance of successfully quitting smoking.
+This means that it’s a good first option if you want medicine to help you quit smoking or vaping.
+If used correctly, NRT can increase your chance of successfully quitting smoking and vaping.

 NRT comes in many forms, including: